haydenhai/Assigment1/Assignment2.md

 **Prompt 5: pros and cons of each of them**

-**Reason I use: free model and fantastic math ability, can connect to search for more information, can deep think**
+**Reason I use: Free model with exceptional mathematical capabilities, equipped with live search connectivity for real-time information, and designed for advanced reasoning and deep analytical thinking**

 Differential GNSS (DGNSS) enhances positioning accuracy by leveraging a reference station at a known location to compute and broadcast error corrections to nearby users.
 The reference station calculates discrepancies between its GNSS-derived position and its true coordinates, generating corrections for spatially correlated errors like satellite clock/orbit deviations and ionospheric/tropospheric delays.
 These corrections are applied to the user’s measurements, improving accuracy to sub-meter or centimeter levels.
 The measured pseudorange $` \rho_{\text{measured}} `$ at the reference station is modeled as: